HP85-NL/Excel-Business-Intelligence_Sales_and_Finance_Reporting_Pack/README.md

 **Business Analysis Skills**
 * **Requirements Gathering**: Stakeholder interviews, BRD documentation, UAT planning
-* Stakeholder Management (Polder Model)
-* Stakeholder Management (Polder Model)
+* **Stakeholder Management:** Cross-functional alignment using the Polder Model
 * Designing user-centric reports with empathy in mind

 ---

 ## 📩 Contact & Professional Sparring
 I am a Business Analyst who speaks both "Data" and "Business."
-If you are looking for a sparring partner to optimize your reporting processes, let's connect.
+Looking for: Business Analyst, Data Analyst, or BI Analyst roles where I can be a strategic sparring partner to optimize reporting processes and drive data-driven decision-making.
 **[https://www.linkedin.com/in/harshil-patel-188b2274/]**

+---

+## 📝 Technical Notes
+**Data Privacy:** AtliQ Hardware is a fictional company used for portfolio demonstration **Tools Used:** Microsoft Excel, Power Query, Power Pivot, DAX **Date Range: FY 2019–2021 (3 years of historical data)